Application Deadline: Extended to March 19th!!!

 Learn to live and think GLOBALLY!

 This unique residence hall community located in the first floor of North Claeys Hall is for both international and domestic students who strive to become global citizens.
 Our mission is to provide a living-learning community that fosters a friendly environment where cultural diversity and respect for differences is encouraged and valued.
 It also offers a supportive experience in international living and learning that promotes academic excellence, personal growth, cultural awareness, cross-cultural understanding, and shared ideas of faith and justice.
 The International House, a Global Living and Learning Community, serves to orient international students and prepare domestic students for future study abroad opportunities.

-The International House is only open to Sophomores and the I-House will:
+The International House is only open to all Sophomores and some Juniors.
+The I-House will:

 - Create a community where students can enrich their understanding of other cultures, explore the world, and share their own cultural heritage